Hetepheres I: Discovery

-Queen Hetepheres's necklace and pendant in the Egyptian Museum.

 Starting in 1902, a joint expedition of Harvard University and the Boston Museum of Fine Arts took over the excavation of Giza.
 For 23 years, they methodically cleared and documented the area.
 On March 9, 1925, while the leader of the expedition, George Reisner, was back in the United States, the staff photographer noticed a patch of plaster where he was expecting limestone.
 Under the direction of Ahmed Said, Reisner's head rais, they cleared the area and removed the plaster, revealing a deep shaft.
 They dug down 85 feet before reaching a masonry wall which, when penetrated, revealed a jumble of grave goods including a white alabaster sarcophagus, gold encased rods used to frame a canopy or tent, gold, wood furniture, and more.
 Using binoculars and mirrors, Battiscombe Gunn reported that he saw an inscription identifying Sneferu.
 But this, contrary to newspaper reports at the time, only meant that the owner of the tomb had lived during the reign of Sneferu.

 Reisner concluded that this represented a secret reburial, possibly because robbers had gotten into the original tomb.
 By April, he had identified the owner of the tomb as Hetepheres, wife of Sneferu and mother of Khufu.
 In 1927, the team gathered to open the sarcophagus only to find that it was empty.

 Reisner conjectured that originally, Hetepheres had been buried near her husband's pyramid in Dahshur and that her tomb was broken into shortly after her burial.
 He thought the robbers had opened the sarcophagus, stolen her mummy with all of her gold trappings, but had fled before taking the rest of her treasures.
 Reisner speculated that in order to avoid the wrath of the king, the officials responsible for her tomb, told Khufu that her mummy was still safely inside the sarcophagus.
 Khufu then ordered the sarcophagus and all of his mother's funerary artifacts reburied at Giza, near his own pyramid.

 The exact sequence of her burial events remains a mystery, however.
 Dr. Mark Lehner has suggested that G 7000X was the original tomb for Hetepheres and that her second tomb was the Pyramid G1-a.
 He conjectured that the mummy of the queen was removed from G 7000X when the pyramid was completed and that some of the grave goods were left behind when the queen was reburied.

 A third possibility, outlined by I. E. S. Edwards in his review of Lehner's theory, is that G 7000X was meant to be final resting place of Hetepheres and that the mummy was robbed from that structure shortly after her burial.
 It may be possible that a superstructure in the form of a pyramid was planned for shaft G 7000X.

 Dr. Zahi Hawass has suggested that Hetepheres was originally buried at G1-a, the northernmost of the small pyramids, and that after a robbery a new shaft was excavated for a new tomb.
 This would explain the evidence of tampering on the tomb objects.